AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 file_type.close()
 ```

 Now let's verify if this script successfully generates the files `coord.raw`, `energy.raw`, `force.raw`, `virial.raw`, `box.raw`, and `type.raw`.
 It's important to note that while the raw format is not directly supported for training, NumPy and HDF5 binary formats are supported.
-We have to extract the raw data from the PW outputs and convert them into the input format required by `deepMD-kit` for training.
+So, in the last step, we have to extract the raw data from the PW outputs and convert them into the input format required by `deepMD-kit` for training (*.npy).
 A full list of these files can be found [here](https://github.com/deepmodeling/deepmd-kit/blob/master/doc/data/system.md).
 The following is a description of the basic `deepMD-kit` input formats:

 <br/>